verdexhq/verdex-mcp/README.md

 ## 🙏 Acknowledgments

-Huge respect to the [Playwright MCP](https://github.com/microsoft/playwright) team and the [Model Context Protocol](https://modelcontextprotocol.io) creators.
-Verdex explores adjacent ideas inspired by their excellent work. 🚀
+Huge respect to the [Playwright](https://github.com/microsoft/playwright) team and the [Model Context Protocol](https://modelcontextprotocol.io) creators.
+Verdex explores ideas inspired by their badass work. 🚀

 ---